Screenly/Anthias/README.md

  * The SD card
  * The internet connection

+> [!NOTE]
-During ideal conditions (Raspberry Pi 3 Model B+, class 10 SD card and fast internet connection), the installation normally takes 15-30 minutes.
+> During ideal conditions (Raspberry Pi 3 Model B+, class 10 SD card and fast internet connection), the installation normally takes 15-30 minutes.
 On a Raspberry Pi Zero or Raspberry Pi Model B with a class 4 SD card, the installation will take hours.

 #### Prompt: Network Management